Lyten02/game_engine_raylib/GameEngine/docs/LOG_CONTROL.md

 AssertionError: Test assertion failed
 ```

-### Parallel Test Logging

-When using `--parallel` mode, the log file includes:
-- Worker ID for each test
-- Test results grouped by type (Python, Script, Command)
-- Performance metrics for parallel execution
-- Clear indication of which worker processed each test

 ### Log File Locations

 - **Log Files**: `test_log_YYYYMMDD_HHMMSS.log` in the current directory
 - **JSON Results**: `test_results.json` with structured test data
-- **Parallel Results**: `parallel_test_results.json` (when using --parallel)

 ### Best Practices